AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-graphql.md

 | Stuttgart | Germany | 634830 | city:emea |
 | Zurich | Switzerland | 415367 | city:capital<br>city:emea |

-## GraphQL - Sample Queries {#graphql-sample-queries}
+## GraphQL for AEM - Some Extensions {#graphql-some-extensions}

-There are a few basic mechanisms available for use in GraphQL queries for AEM:
+The basic operation of queries adheres to the GraphQL specification.
+For use in GraphQL queries for AEM there are a few extensions:

-* if you required a single result:
+* If you require a single result:
   * use the model name; eg city

-* if you expect a list of results:
+* If you expect a list of results:
   * add a trailing "s"; e.g. citys

-* if you want to use a logical OR:
+* If you want to use a logical OR:
   * use " _logOp: OR"

-* logical AND also exists, but is (often) implicit
+* Logical AND also exists, but is (often) implicit

+* You can query on field names that correspond to the fields within the Content Fragment Model

+* In addition to the fields from your model, there are some system generated fields (preceeded by underscore):

+  * `_path` : the path to your Content Fragement within the repository

+  * `_variations` : to reveal specific Variations within your Content Fragment

+  * `_metadata` : to reveal metadata for you fragment

+## GraphQL - Sample Queries {#graphql-sample-queries}

-See the sample queries for illustrations of how to use these.
+See the sample queries for illustrations of create queries, together with sample results.

 ### Sample Query - All Available Schemas and Datatypes {#sample-all-schemes-datatypes}